revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 <details><summary> <b>Show Answer</b> </summary>

-> Python doesn't have a switch case statement, we can use the normal if else statements in it.
+> Python doesn't have a switch case statement, we can use the normal `if-else` statements in it.
 </details>

 ---